sciasxp/LBNTableViewHandle/README.md

 ## Installation

-LBNTableViewHandle is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+LBNTableViewHandle is available through CocoaPods](http://cocoapods.org).
+To install simply add the following line to your Podfile:

 ```ruby
 pod "LBNTableViewHandle"